-Once the scan body position is precisely defined, the window with teeth and implants pops up.
-After choosing the desired tooth and implant, the scan body, tooth and implant are automatically aligned together.
+Once the scan body position is precisely defined, the window with implants pops up.
+After choosing the desired implant, the scan body and implant are automatically aligned together.
+Tooth can be added by clicking "Add Tooth" from the toolbar or by right clicking the scan body > Add Tooth.
+Another option for aligning a tooth is by right clicking the implant > Align > Align New Tooth.